 African Taxidermy for Sale - Greater Kudu

 Stunning Greater Kudu taxidermy pedestal mount for sale.
 This Kudu is mounted on a nicely colored 3 leg pedestal stand with groove type designs.The animal is positioned upright and tall with its head held high and attentive with a slight head turn to the left.
-Coloring on this animal is nice, with pronounced coloring in the ears as well as a nicely pronounced chevron in white on the face.
+Coloring on this animal is nice, with pronounced coloring in the ears as well as a nicely pronounced Chevron in white on the face.
 Horns measure in at an impressive 50" with near perfect symmetry.
-Facial detailing on this Kudu is also done very nicely.
+The facial detailing on this Kudu is also done very nicely.
 Taxidermy craftsmanship quality rating of "Excellent".
-This would be a perfect piece for the trophy room, african decor theme room or business lobby.
+This would be a perfect piece for the trophy room, African decor theme room or business lobby.

 Scientific Name: Tragelaphus strepsicerosSize: 82" tall x 32" wide x 49" deep.

 The greater kudu is considered by many to be the most handsome of the spiral horn antelopes, which includes the bongo, eland, nyala, bushbuck, and sitatunga.

 Kudu, both the greater kudu and its close cousin the lesser kudu, have stripes and spots on the body, and most have a chevron of white hair on the forehead between the eyes.